godotengine/godot-docs/classes/class_image.rst

 - :ref:`Error<enum_@GlobalScope_Error>` **save_exr** **(** :ref:`String<class_String>` path, :ref:`bool<class_bool>` grayscale=false **)** const

 Saves the image as an EXR file to ``path``.
-If grayscale is true and the image has only one channel, it will be saved explicitely as monochrome rather than one red channel.
+If grayscale is true and the image has only one channel, it will be saved explicitly as monochrome rather than one red channel.
 This function will return :ref:`@GlobalScope.ERR_UNAVAILABLE<class_@GlobalScope_constant_ERR_UNAVAILABLE>`  if Godot was compiled without the TinyEXR module.

 .. _class_Image_method_save_png: